 New York Yankees vs Texas Rangers Odds, Spread, and Totals

-The New York Yankees will look to continue steamrolling opponents when they face the Texas Rangers at 8:05 p.m.
-EST on Tuesday.
-New York has won nine of its last…
+The New York Yankees aim to secure their third road sweep of the season when they face the Texas Rangers at 2:35 p.m.
+EST on Wednesday.
+New York’s 20-10 record…

-The New York Yankees will look to continue steamrolling opponents when they face the Texas Rangers at 8:05 p.m.
-EST on Tuesday.
-New York has won nine of its last 10 contests, with each victory coming by multiple runs, illustrating just how hot the Yankees have gotten recently.
-Things down South are not nearly as rosy, with the Rangers fresh off a critical series defeat at the hands of the Athletics that dropped Texas to second in the AL West.
-With the division wide open, a rebound to winning ways cannot come soon enough for the Rangers.
+The New York Yankees aim to secure their third road sweep of the season when they face the Texas Rangers at 2:35 p.m.
+EST on Wednesday.
+New York's 20-10 record is the best in the American League, but the ever-tenacious Tampa Bay Rays own the second-best mark at 18-11, keeping things tight in the AL East.
+The Rangers are also staying competitive in their division, sitting a couple of games back of the Athletics despite a losing record.
+A win would go a long way in restoring morale before Texas visits New York for a rematch in a weeks' time.

-Fans of pitching are in for a treat in this one.
-Yankees starter Cam Schlittler makes up one half of an excellent duel, carrying with him a 1.77 ERA and a 0.73 WHIP through six starts.
-The righty's advanced stats rank him in the 99th percentile and the 89th percentile in chase and whiff percentage, respectively.
-That will almost certainly spell trouble for a Rangers lineup that chases and whiffs at a higher percentage than most teams in baseball.
-Improving Schlittler's chances of adding a fourth win to his record is a New York offense that continues to rise to the occasion.
-Outfielder Aaron Judge has been otherworldly with 11 home runs, and first baseman Ben Rice's .322 batting average has provided a fantastic follow-up punch at the start of the lineup.
-The Yankees will need every bit of offensive firepower to get on the board against Texas starter Jacob deGrom on Tuesday.
+A new face will make an appearance on the mound for the Yankees on Wednesday.
+The third-ranked prospect in New York's farm system, Elmer Rodriguez, will make his Major League debut after years of dominating the minor leagues.
+At only 22 years old, Rodriguez possesses electrifying velocity, often touching 97 mph on his fastball while keeping hitters off kilter with a complementary slider.
+A mediocre Texas offense that has not plated more than four runs in five straight games should provide a relatively soft landing spot for Rodriguez, despite the fact that this one is away from Yankee Stadium.

 Spread